Skip to content

 Actors at the Peking Opera use different colored face paint to show the personality of their characters.
 Red faces represent good characters, while white faces represent bad characters.

-In everyday life, Chinese people use red and white faces to describe friendly or obnoxious people.
+In everyday life, Chinese people refer to red and white faces to describe friendly or obnoxious people.
 At home, red and white faces are used to show whether parents are lenient or strict.

 e.g.